thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 <span th:text="${user.name} ?: _">no user authenticated</span>
 ```

 In the code above we don't need to specify what exactly should be output if our `user` has no name: in that case, Thymeleaf will do nothing.
-The result? output will be exactly what we have written as the body of the tag, i.e. `no user authenticated`, which in this case will double as text that will make our template look nice as a prototype and default value for that `th:text` in case there is no user authenticated.
-Less code, happier developers.
+The result? output will be that text we have written as the body of the tag: `no user authenticated`, which in this case will double as text that will make our template look nice as a prototype and default value for that `th:text` in case there is no user authenticated.

 Learn more about this new capability here: [The NO-OP token](https://github.com/thymeleaf/thymeleaf/issues/452).